 24. Arches National Park

 Famous for its breathtaking red rock formations, Arches National Park is a wonderful spot unlike anywhere else in the world.
-This park in the USA is familiar for its 2,000 rock arches, but there are many other wonderful formations as well, incorporating rock spires and huge balanced boulders.
+National park in the USA is familiar for its 2,000 rock arches, but there are many other wonderful formations as well, incorporating rock spires and huge balanced boulders.
 A picturesque 18-mile road makes it effortless to enter many of the largest and famous rock formations in the park, but if you love to get off the beaten track, there are hiking trails too for tourists of all ability levels.
 Ranger-led hikes are provided throughout most of the year.

 25. Acadia National Park